jenkinsci/gerrit-trigger-plugin/README.md

 that used to be part of this project but later broken out.
 Although we will try to avoid it, sometimes you might need to _mvn install_ it locally if dependant changes there haven't been released yet.

+If you run `mvn install` it's recommended not to run with a display.
+Otherwise Java will steal focus while it's running integration tests.
+Tests take a while and eat all cores available, so be sure you are ready when tests are being run.

 The _(build-config)_ directory contains "special" CheckStyle configurations and the build will fail during the verification phase if you don't follow them.